S&W 442 Review: Old School Cool!

 The ballistics of the .38 Special from a barrel less than two inches are not incredible, but are probably adequate in its intended role.
 Ammunition selection is very important.
 Thankfully, there are many good hollow point loadings on the market that make the most of the short barrel.

 J-frames are not known for excellent sights.
 The 442 is equipped with a simple black front sight and a groove in the frame for a rear sight.
 Needless to say, they are not adjustable.
 The short barrel and small frame result in a rather short sight radius of about 3.75 inches.
-The sights, combined with a long, heavy trigger pull, a small grip, make for a gun that is not terribly accurate.
-Mechanically, the gun is capable of shooting usable groups.
-But in the hands of a real person the results are often poor.
+The sights, combined with a long, heavy trigger pull, and a small revolver grip, make for a gun that is not terribly accurate.
+While the rubber grips offer some comfort, the overall frame grip lie can still be challenging.
+Mechanically, the gun is capable of shooting usable groups, but in the hands of a real person, the results are often poor.

 The model 442 has an MSRP of $532, which is not unreasonable.
 Revolvers are more complex to manufacture than a polymer pistol.
 However, Airweight models are generally the least-expensive U.S.-made revolvers in the display case.
 Their longevity means there are thousands and thousands of them in circulation.
 That prevalence means they are easy to find on the used market at prices lower than retail.